AdamRamberg/unity-stories/README.md

 See more examples of how to use Unity Stories in the Examples folder.

 ## Middleware
-Unity Stories is allowing users to use enhance your Stories(like Redux allows users to enhance their store).
+Unity Stories is allowing users to use and define enhancers (like Redux allows users to enhance their store).
 Unity Stories ships with one enhancer creator, ApplyMiddleware, that is making it possible to apply middleware to the dispatch method.
 Logger is a middleware defined in Unity Stories that shows the API and a simple example of how a middleware can be defined.

 ## Performance
-In order to avoid unnecessary garbage collection reference types (for example strings) in stories and in actions should be avoided when possible.
-Furthermore, it also might be a good idea to use action factories in order to not generate unnecessary garbage.
+First of all, it is strongly recommended to create StoryAction factories in order to minimize garbage.
+Furthermore, in order to avoid unnecessary garbage collection reference types (for example strings) in StoryActions should be avoided if used often (for example in the Update loop) when possible.